kevinfrei/EMP/README.md

 working on.
-When that PC was a Windows PC, the incredibly ancient Windows Media Player would play Flac, as would "Groove Music" I imagine (and anything else probably, because of the pluggable (and highly overarchitected) nature of audio/video handling in Windows.
+When that PC was a Windows PC, the incredibly ancient Windows Media Player would play Flac, as would "Groove Music" I imagine (and anything else probably, because of the pluggable (and highly overarchitected) nature of audio/video handling in Windows).
 But I'm on a Mac on a regular basis these days and Vox is **awful** (I'm not paying a monthly fee for the privilege of listening to the music I've already purchased, thanks very much) and VLC is a bad music player (a great video player, but not great for music, IMO)